|

 Albert Glenn Springer

-in Mississippi and, following his furlough, will report at Asheville,
+a military hospital in Mississippi and, following his furlough, will

-France and Germany.
-His service stripes indicate three years service
+Africa, Sicily, Italy, France and Germany.
+His service stripes indicate

-and two years overseas.
-Glenn has many friends who are proud of
+three years service and two years overseas.
+Glenn has many friends who

 (from